CBD Oil or CBD Cream for Joint Pain? [Answered]

 To take CBD oil, you simply place a few drops of it under your tongue.
 Hold the oil there for around 1-2 minutes, and then swallow.
 While the oil is in your mouth, the CBD is absorbed into the bloodstream via the capillaries in your mouth, and what isn’t absorbed is carried to the digestive system by the oil when you swallow.

 CBD oil is considered to be a very effective method, as it delivers the CBD to your ECS without much getting in the way.
-As a result, there is quite a high level of bioavailability, and you get the most out of your CBD – including the potential for it to help with things like joint pain and arthritis.
+As a result, there is quite a high level of bioavailability, and you get the most out of your CBD.

 What About CBD Topicals?

-Using topical CBD lotion for joint pain is incredibly easy; you simply apply a small amount of lotion to the affected area, and massage it a little before allowing the cream to sink in.
-It’s just like any other skin treatment.
+Using topical CBD lotion is incredibly easy; you simply apply a small amount of lotion to the area, and massage it a little before allowing the cream to sink in.
+It’s just like any other skin cream.

 Using this method, the CBD penetrates the skin barrier and affects the ECS directly, rather than having to go through the bloodstream or digestive system.
-This can make it a highly effective method, but only for certain conditions.
+This can make it a highly effective method.

 Choosing Whether to Use CBD Oil or Topical Cream for Pain

-Anecdotal evidence shows that both CBD oils and CBD creams work well for joint pain.
-As long as the active ingredient is CBD, you can be sure that it will do something to help you alleviate your pain.
+Anecdotal evidence shows that both CBD oils and CBD creams work well.
+As long as the active ingredient is CBD, you can be sure that it will do something.
 There are advantages and disadvantages to both of these methods, so it all depends on what you are looking for.

 Another advantage of oils is that they target the whole body.
-Although you are taking CBD for pain, sublingual oils might also balance out other parts of your body where you weren’t aware there was a problem.
-Oils are better for improving your overall health.
+Sublingual oils will often balance out other parts of your body where you weren’t aware there was a problem.
+Generally speaking, oils are better for improving your overall balance.

-On the other hand, CBD topicals can be ideal for specific treatment.
-If you have a localized pain like joint pain from arthritis, topicals can potentially provide a faster and more immediate form of relief.
-In some instances, they have also been used for skin conditions like eczema.
+On the other hand, CBD topicals can be ideal for targeting specific areas.
+If you have a localized irritation, topicals can potentially provide a faster and more immediate solution.
 If you want to target a specific area and leave the rest of your body to its own devices, then topicals are a wonderful option.

 The Last Word: How to Choose Between CBD Oils and CBD Lotion for Joint Pain